 Any questions?
 Let us know in the comments section below.

 Technically, we should be calling them Bragi The Dash, but we imagine most people are more used to them being referred to as Bragi Dash.
-Like Apple's AirPods or Samsung's Gear IconX, they are set of truly wireless earbuds so there's absolutely no cables flailing around or in between.
+They're Bragi's first-generation hearables.
+The second generation, which is a re-engineered version of the original, is called Bragi Dash Pro.

-Compatible with iPhones, Android phones and some Windows 10 Mobile smartphones, you can stream music from them, answer calls and track three sports; running, cycling and swimming.
+Compatible with iPhones and Android phones, you can stream music from them, answer calls and track three sports; running, cycling and swimming.
 They also work as an MP3 player so you can load up music and leave your smartphone behind at home.

-Bragi recently also announced The Headphone, another pair of wireless buds that cost significantly less than the Dash, but does lack the activity tracking skills of the original.
+If you just want something a little more basic, Bragi also has The Headphone, which is a pair of wireless buds that cost significantly less than the Dash.
+It costs $149.
+However, it does lack the activity tracking and live translation skills of its bigger brother.